Franklin-Osede/Lab/README.md

 ## About the Repository

 The **Lab Repository** is a collection of diverse projects that explore various programming languages, frameworks, and tools.
-It serves as a playground for experimenting with and demonstrating skills in frontend and backend development, CI/CD pipelines, cloud infrastructure, and much more.
+It serves as a playground for experimenting with and demonstrating skills in frontend and backend development, CI/CD pipelines, cloud infrastructure, blockchain, and much more.
 This repository is ideal for learning, experimenting, and showcasing projects across multiple technologies.

 ---